 When you want to lift your spirits, try a combination of the following practices:

-Eat a Healthy Breakfast: A good breakfast is a great way to start your day out on the right foot, and foods rich in carbohydrates are great energy yielding componets to base your breakfast around.
-Contrary to ppopular fad diets, carbohydrates are one of the main fuels for our bodies.
-Just be sure to eat whole grain carbohydrates, such as old-fashioned oats, whole wheat breads and breakfast cereals.
+Eat a Healthy Breakfast: A good breakfast is a great way to start your day out on the right foot, and foods rich in carbohydrates are great energy yielding components to base your breakfast around.
+Contrary to popular fad diets, carbohydrates are one of the main fuels for our bodies.
+Just be sure to eat whole grain carbohydrates, such as old-fashioned or steel cut oats, whole wheat breads, and sugar-free breakfast cereals.
 Whole grains are important because they are absorbed slowly and keep your blood sugar levels stable.
 Swinging blood sugar is a common cause of irritability, so eating a healthy whole grain breakfast is an important way to regulate your mood.

 Drink Plenty of Water: Two of the symptoms of dehydration are tiredness and irritability.
 Keep a bottle of water with you at all times and make sure that you drink water at regular intervals.
 When you start to feel grumpy or unfocused, take a sip.
 Tea, coffee and soft drinks are not substitutes for water, but fresh fruits such as grapes and apples can help you stay hydrated.

-Green Leafy Vegetables (a.k.a.
-GLVs): Leafy greens like spinach, broccoli, kale, and collards are great mood enhancers because they are a good source of folate.
-Folate deficiency has been linked with depression, and eating several servings of GLV’s everyday can put you on the road to a good and postive outlook on the world.
+Green Leafy Vegetables: Leafy greens like spinach, broccoli, kale, and collards are great mood enhancers because they are a good source of folate.
+Folate deficiency has been linked with depression, and eating several servings of green leafy vegetables everyday can put you on the road to a good and positive outlook on the world.
 Try throwing frozen greens into your favorite soup, or adding them to your scrambled eggs in the morning.

 Fish: Omega-3 fatty acids, the kind of fat found in fish, are good for your heart and your arteries.
 They have long been recognized for their ability to promote brain health, which can aid in alertness and concentration.
 Now, scientists have found that they also can combat depression.